Improvising is Composing!

 The format of the concerts is simple and proven: pure double bass - solos and duos in spontaneous succession.

 It all began in 2008, when Gramss began a duo cooperation with the legendary bass master Stefano Scodanibbio (concerts and recordings).
-Further cooperation with Barre Phillips, Tetsu Saitoh, Mark Dresser and Barry Guy.
+Further cooperation with Barre Phillips, Tetsu Saitoh, Mark Dresser, Barry Guy and William Parker.

 Sebastian Gramss - double bass